 Kelly Margolis Dagger is a trial and appellate lawyer focusing on business litigation, employment litigation, higher education, and criminal defense.
 Kelly is an experienced trial lawyer, having tried a variety of civil and criminal cases in North Carolina state and federal courts, including civil and criminal matters.
 Ms. Dagger regularly appears in federal district court, the North Carolina Business Court, and other North Carolina state trial courts, where she represents clients in a wide range of pre- and post-trial matters.
 She also represents clients on appeal to the United States Court of Appeals for the Fourth Circuit, the United States Supreme Court, the North Carolina Court of Appeals, and the North Carolina Supreme Court.
 Her civil practice includes higher education litigation, contract disputes, antitrust and unfair competition claims, trade secrets, restrictive covenants, and other departing employee litigation, as well as wrongful termination and related employment law claims.
-Ms. Dagger also defends clients in federal criminal cases and serves on the Criminal Justice Act panel for the Eastern District of North Carolina.
+Ms. Dagger also defends clients in federal criminal cases and serves on the Criminal Justice Act panels for the Eastern District of North Carolina and the Fourth Circuit.

 Kelly is an energetic and committed advocate.
 She is a disciplined, tireless worker in all aspects of her life.
 When she is not working for her clients, she loves to run, competing at the marathon and half-marathon distances.
 She applies her long-distance runner’s work ethic to her cases.
 She protects her clients by knowing their cases and working efficiently to gain every possible advantage.
 She supports her clients at all stages of the litigation process by listening to their needs and communicating directly about what they can expect.